cmsc733/cmsc733.github.io/project3.md

 ```
 The images are taken at 1280 × 960 resolution and the camera intrinsic parameters $$K$$ are given in `calibration.txt` file.
 You will program this full pipeline guided by the functions described in following sections.

+**For the extra credit:**
 Also, capture a set of images and run your SfM algorithm.
 DO NOT steal images from the internet.
 Analyze the success and the failure of your algorithm and showcase that in your report.
 Note: You need to capture images, calibrate them and undistort them.
 Feel free to use any in-built calibration tool for this.
-MATLAB's calibration tool in Computer Vision toolbolx will be handy.
+MATLAB's calibration tool in Computer Vision toolbox will be handy.

 <a name='sub'></a>
 ## 6. Submission Guidelines